obulka/electricipy/README.md

 ## Setup

-See the module specific README files under electricipy.core and electricipy.raspi
+See the module specific README files under electricipy and electricipy.raspi

 ## Documentation